Stop It Now! Testimony: Subcommittee Hearing On Breaking the Silence on Child Sexual Abuse

 - Not knowing where to turn for credible information or to safely explore options.

-We urge the Committee to expand the training requirements in Senate Bill 1877 beyond mandatory reporting training to supporting more comprehensive training that educates adults on recognizing and intervening at the first sign of inappropriate behavior or boundariesi rather than waiting until children have been sexually abused.
+We urge the Committee to expand the training requirements in Senate Bill 1877 beyond mandatory reporting training to supporting more comprehensive training that educates adults on recognizing and intervening at the first sign of inappropriate behavior or boundaries rather than waiting until children have been sexually abused.

 Adults Need Help to Overcome Barriers to Taking Action.